-SECTION 7.
-AREA PLAN NARRATIVE GOALS & OBJECTIVES
+SECTION 7: AREA PLAN NARRATIVE GOALS AND OBJECTIVES

-Goals and Objectives are required per California Code of Regulations Title 22 Section 7300 Four goals have been prioritized for the 2024-2028 CWAP and are outlined below.
+Four goals have been prioritized for the 2024-2028 CWAP and are outlined below.

 Goal #1: Lead, support, and advocate for services that address the top concerns older adults have named.
 These include financial and food insecurity, housing and homelessness, mental health, emergency preparedness, safety, elder justice, dementia, and caregivers' needs.